vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrasAraH/04_shAktopAyaH.md

 <details><summary>English</summary>

 The different meanings of the word kalana[^45] are: moving, throwing (projecting), knowledge, enumeration, causing all the objects to become objects of enjoyment, sounding, and withdrawing [assimilating] the objects into oneself.

+[^45]:

+    The term kalana has different meanings.
+Kālī is the conscious agent who performs kalana, therefore she is known as Kālī.
+The number of Kālīs is twelve.
+They are as follows:
+    (1) Sr̥ṣṭikālī, (2) Sthiti Kālī, (3) Saṁhārakālī, (4) Raktakālī, (5) Svakālī (sukālī), (6) Yama Kālī, (7) Mộtyukālī, (8) Rudrakālī (Bhadrakālī), (9) Paramārkakālī, (10) Mārtandakālī, (11) Kālāgnirudrakālī, and (12) Mahākālī (Parākālī, Mahākālakālī, Kālakālī).
+    This kalana also occurs in relation to the knowable, the instrument of knowledge, and the knowing subject.
+As each state is of the characteristic of creation, maintenance, dis solution, and the nameless one (anākhyā), the number of the divine energies also becomes twelve.

 </details>